 Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

-Driving Scotland’s North Coast 500 was one of my favourite ever road trips and I would love to help you have a similiar adventure, so consider me your own personal North Coast 500 route planner.
+Driving Scotland’s North Coast 500 was one of my favourite ever road trips and I would love to help you plan a similiar adventure, so consider me your own personal North Coast 500 route planner.

 The route covers 516 miles (the NC516 isn’t quite as catchy though hey?) around the remote northern part of the Scottish mainland, traditionally starting and ending in the city of Inverness.